aquarat/raspicam-flow/README.md

  - It has only been configured and tested with the HQ Camera module.
  - Only some flags from the raspistill utility are exposed.
  - Video recording functionality hasn't been "implemented".
+ - ISO isn't exposed because ISO conflicts with analog and digital gain flags.
+ - The flow uses raspistill directly (os exec with read from stdout).

 ## Installation
 You'll need to install Node-RED, either in the host OS or via Docker.
 If you go the docker route you'll need to follow various guides to allow camera access from within the container.